Process recurring UK payments

 The following are the requirements for processing payments with variable amounts:

-- You must send an email confirmation to the user as soon as a mandate is successfully created.
+- Confirmation: You must send an email confirmation to the user as soon as a mandate is successfully created.

 Representment